cjn4825/drum-notation/README.md

 Then open localhost port 8000 in a browser

 ## Future Features/Ideas
-* Eventually this will run on a rasberryPi in my HomeLab so I'll change it to allow that
+* Eventually this will run on a Raspberry Pi in my HomeLab, so I'll change it to allow that
 * Allow wav files and upload music
-* build out the practice section to look nicer then a simple text doc look
+* Build out the practice section to look nicer than a simple text doc look
 * Maybe build this out more to be a full learning platform for drums for free

 ## Disclaimer
 * Work in progress
-* Also entirely vibe-coded since I don't care to learn the JavaScript/Css/Html stack in depth.
-Focusing on the deployment and future CI/CD part.
+* Also mostly vibe-coded since I don't care to learn the JavaScript/CSS/HTML stack in depth.
+Focusing on the deployment and future CI/CD part